TysonStanley/connectivity/README.md

 attr(rest, "regions")
 #> [1] "stg" "ipl" "ifg" "sma" "m1"
 ```

+### Step 2.
+Analyze

+From here, we can do our connectivity analyses, which will run a series
+of linear mixed effects models.
+If we specify a group variable, the
+models will include a region by group interaction.
+Here, we are only
+going to use the “resting” task for these analyses (that we created
+above).
+The `get_connectivity()` function runs the linear mixed models
+and provides us with a tibble where it shows us our outcome (`outcome`),
+the predictor region (`rowname`), the effect size estimate (`est`), and
+the p-value (`pvalue`).

 ``` r
 fits <- get_connectivity(rest, covariates = c("(1 | participant)"))